DaXor-0/Swing_Test/README.md

 # Project Overview
+Swing_Test is the implementation, debug and benchmarking project for the Swing algorithm.

-Swing Allreduce is a modular project featuring a static library (`libswing.a`), test and benchmark executables (`bin/`), and SLURM-based scripts for benchmarking and debugging on clusters.
+It is a modular project featuring a static library (`libswing.a`), test and benchmark executables (`bin/`), and SLURM-based scripts for benchmarking and debugging on clusters.
 Future updates will include data analysis and graphing tools.

 The suggested workflow is to use and modify the .sh files in `scripts/` directory to set up environments, run debug tests and benchmarking tests.